nemrutco/nova-global-filter/README.md

 - This package overwrites Nova's default `Metric Card`s to allow them to listen `"global-filter-changed"` event.
 Make sure there are no any conflicts with other pacages.
 - This package currently does not support Index view filters to be synchronized.
 So filters in `Global Filter` will not trigger update at the filters in `Filter Menu` of your Index view.
 - `Reset` button simply reloads the current page.
 There is nothing fancy going on behind the scenes.
 - If you are willing to support this package, it will be great to get your issues, PRs and thoughts on [Github](https://github.com/nemrutco/).
+And dont forget to `Star` the package.

+Cheers

 ## Credits